Wrong Fire Extinguisher Selection in Indian Industries

 • Rubber

-Common in offices, warehouses, and manufacturing plants.
+Common in offices, warehouses, and manufacturing units.

 Class B Fires

-Involving flammable liquids such as:
+These involve flammable liquids such as:

 • Diesel